 Whakanewha Regional Park

 A short 15-minute drive from Oneroa will land you at Whakanewha Regional Park.
-Aside from frolicking on beaches and sipping wine in lush vineyards, one of the best things to do on Waiheke Island is to hike.
+Aside from frolicking on beaches and sipping wine in lush vineyards, one of the most popular things to do on Waiheke Island is to hike.
 And, for hikers visiting Waiheke on a day trip, this accessible park is a great place to start.

 Whakanewha Regional Park is nestled upon Rocky Bay on the island’s southern shore.
 The park shelters a lush native forest.
 The bush booms with mature taraire, kohekohe, and kanuka trees.

 An easy introduction to the park for visitors with one day in Waiheke Island is the short trail to Cascades Waterfall.
 The falls themselves aren’t overly spectacular.
-But you’ll love traipsing through the lush greenery along way.
+But you’ll love traipsing through the lush greenery along the way.

 Stony Batter Historic Reserve

-Stony Batter Historic Reserve is perhaps too far removed to toss into the end of Waiheke day trip.
+Stony Batter Historic Reserve is perhaps too far removed to toss into the end of your Waiheke day trip.
 But this popular nature reserve is a must for hikers, walkers, and history buffs alike.

 Where to eat & drink on Waiheke Island

 Among the pleasures of spending a day on Waiheke Island is to experience its eclectic restaurants & vineyards.
 You won’t likely get to hit more than one or two of these on a day trip.
-Still, set aside time on your itinerary for some these best places to eat & drink on Waiheke Island.
+Still, set aside time on your itinerary for some of these excellent places to eat & drink on Waiheke Island.

 Cable Bay Vineyards